How To Host A Home Poker Game

 Setting Up Tables, Chips, Cards

-Somebody in your group will need to acquire poker supplies.
-Check out our poker supplies section for good ideas on poker chips, cards, tables and dealer buttons.
+Somebody in your group will need to aquire poker supplies.
+We suggest PokerShopping for poker chips, cards, tables and dealer buttons.
 To get an idea of which products suit your situation try our forum section on cards, chips and tables.

 Blind Levels and Payout Structures